From the World Heritage inscription for Kinabalu National Park:

 There are several types of accommodations found within the Kinabalu National Park, which are typically in the form of chalets.
 All accommodation bookings are processed through Sutera Sanctuary Lodges or Sutera Harbour, which is a privately owned company.
 All of those who are interested to climb the Kinabalu National Park are also assigned a qualified guide.
 In addition, hikers are also required to stay for at least one night in one of their accommodations.

-For interested hikers, there are two trails to choose from: Ranau Trail and Kota Belud Trail.
+For interested hikers, there are two trails to choose from Ranau Trail and Kota Belud Trail.
 The first step of the trail will take you to Panar Laban and then Sayat Sayat.
-At the next point of the summit trail is called Low’s Peak, which is at 4,095 meters.
+At the next point of the summit, the trail is called Low’s Peak, which is at 4,095 meters.
 Some of the new trails will be more challenging than the old ones.